Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_ls00_cnano/pic32cm_ls00_map_examples/begin/spi_eeprom_write_read/readme.md

 -----
 ## Description:

-> This example uses the SPI peripheral library to write an array of values to the SPI Serial EEPROM and verify the value written by reading the values back and comparing it to the value written and the LED indicates the success or failure by turning ON and OFF the LED(LED1) on the PIC32CM LS00 Curiosity Nano+ Touch Evaluation Kit.
+> This example shows how to use the SPI peripheral to write an array of values to the SPI Serial EEPROM and verify the value written by reading the values back and comparing it to the value written and the LED indicates the success or failure by turning ON and OFF the LED(LED1) on the PIC32CM LS00 Curiosity Nano+ Touch Evaluation Kit.

 ## Modules/Technology Used: